yuce/catnats/README.md

 * `-addr`: Specify the server address and port in the form of `HOST:PORT`
 * `-q` or `--quiet`: Suppress output
+* `--raw`: Raw input.
+Do not process data coming from STDIN
 * `--pong`: Enable automatically sending a `PONG` message to gnatsd when a `PING` message is received (to keep the connection alive)
 * `--no-exit`: Do not exit automatically (unless there is an error)